 Sometimes the amount of sun, and heat coming through huge south facing windows needs regulation.
 Solar control glass helps to reduce the UV light that causes bleaching of furnishings.
 For a minimal aesthetic, integral venetian blinds (which sit between the two panes of double glazing) are a popular option.

-You can also choose from a selection of roller blinds that can be motorised and can retract into the ceiling when not required.
+You can also choose from a selection of blinds that can be motorised and can retract into the ceiling when not required.